M1nza/Portfolio-Website/README.md

+Responsive Portfolio Website
--Designed a responsive portfolio website with interactive features, achieving 100% compatibility across devices and showcasing skills, projects, and contact details.
+A fully responsive portfolio website designed with interactive features, ensuring 100% compatibility across devices.
+This website serves as a professional showcase of my skills, projects, and contact details.

+Features
+Responsive Design: Seamlessly adapts to different screen sizes for a smooth user experience.
+Interactive Elements: Engaging UI components enhance navigation and interactivity.
--Implemented intuitive navigation for easy user access to various sections of the website.
+Intuitive Navigation: Well-structured sections for easy access to portfolio content.